-If you always feel tired, have been losing weight, and are suffering with abdominal pain and/or diarrhoea, gluten could be the culprit.
+If you always feel tired, have been losing weight, and experiencing abdominal pain and/or diarrhoea, a gluten intolerance could be the culprit.
 Get the low down on all things gluten and see if you could benefit from going gluten-free in this guide.

 What is gluten?